fmauffrey/ChIP-seq_bact/README.md

 # Snakemake Pipeline

-This project is a Snakemake pipeline designed for data processing.
-It provides a structured workflow to automate the execution of data analysis tasks.
+This project is a Snakemake pipeline designed for the analysis of ChIP-seq data.
+The pipeline aimed at being simple and straightforward.

+## Steps and tools
+- Quality control (FastQC + fastp)
+- Reads mapping (Bowtie2)
+- Peak calling (MACS3) Careful parameters optimization is required
+- Peak annotation (Homer)
+- Comparison between samples (Deseq2)

+## Other possible steps

+## Tips
+A too high coverage can lead to many peaks called and this can easily occur with bacteria genomes.
+Try to subsample in order to get about 1 fold genome coverage, or between 1-10 fold.

 ## Project Structure